 Audism, along the line of racism, sexism, and so on, is widely prevalent that most hearing people aren't aware of it.
+It's commonly overlooked.
 First, let's define the term audism, coined by Tom Humphries in 1975.
 Audism is invariably defined as:

 Image screenshot from Crack the Audism (2003), www.lapiak.com.

-A few more examples of other behaviors of audism in employment are: hiring a hearing person over a better qualified deaf person for a job position; dismissing a job application without giving a deaf person an interview when she/he may be the best worker...
+A few examples of audism in employment are: hiring a hearing person over a better qualified deaf person for a job position; dismissing a job application without giving a deaf person an interview when she/he may be one of the best workers...

-Other examples of audism on language: judging a deaf person's English when not knowing that she/he may be an immigrant; judging Deaf people how well they can hear and speak when they can read and write English well at the graduate level...
+Some examples of audism on language are: judging a deaf person's poor English when not knowing that she/he may be an immigrant; judging Deaf people for not vocally speaking when they can read and write English very well, ...

-Deaf people see themselves as a linguistic-cultural ethnic group and they are all human beings with intelligence and human feelings no different from hearing people.
+Deaf people see themselves as a linguistic-cultural group and they are all human beings with intelligence and human feeling no different from hearing people.